-This eggplant dip is made with baked eggplant and tahini for a delicious dip or spread.
-Makes a perfect appetizer served with pita breads or veggies.
+This vegan eggplant dip is made with roasted eggplant and tahini for a delicious dip or spread.
+Delicious served with pita breads or veggies.

 I feel like it’s more the sort of dip for raw veggies and pita breads than it is for chips but maybe that’s just a matter of preference.